data-driven-chinese/data-driven-chinese.github.io/_posts/2019-04-14-introduction.md

 <img class="hsk" src="assets/img/hskcharactersseenbylevel.png">

-Using the data I collected about the unfamiliar words which I marked, I can detect a slow by steady increase in the words I recgonize by HSK level:
+Using the data I collected about the unfamiliar words which I marked, I can detect a slow but steady increase in the words I recgonize by HSK level:
 <img class="hsk" src="assets/img/rolling_avg.png">

 The chart above is gold for me: I'm always more motivated to do work on something when I can see visual signs of improvement.